By Sorsa Editorial

 The pricing changes did not just inconvenience developers.
 They destroyed a significant part of the platform's ecosystem.
 Here is what disappeared.

 Third-party Twitter clients.
-Tweetbot and Twitterific, two apps that had served millions of users for over a decade, were shut down in January 2023 after X suspended their API access.
-These apps were better than X's own client in many respects.
-They are gone permanently.
+Tweetbot and Twitterrific, two apps that had served millions of users for over a decade, were shut down in January 2023 after X suspended their API access.
+They were better than X's own client in many respects, and they are gone permanently.

 Gaming console integrations.
 Xbox removed Twitter sharing in April 2023.
 PlayStation followed in November 2023.
 Nintendo dropped support in June 2024.
-None of these companies gave an explicit reason, but the timing aligned directly with the $42,000/month Enterprise API pricing.
-None of the three major gaming consoles have X integration today.
+None gave an explicit reason, but the timing aligned with the $42,000/month Enterprise pricing.
+None of the three major consoles have X integration today.

 No-code automation platforms.
-Make (formerly Integromat), one of the largest no-code platforms with over 3 million users, officially removed X integration in April 2025.
-Their VP of Market Strategy said publicly that X's API policies and pricing made it impossible to offer a sustainable integration.
-Other platforms either followed or scaled back X support significantly.
+Make (formerly Integromat), one of the largest no-code platforms with over 3 million users, removed X integration in April 2025, citing X's API policies and pricing as making a sustainable integration impossible.
+Other platforms followed or scaled back.

 Academic research.
 Universities that relied on the free Academic Research tier for studying public discourse, misinformation, and human behavior lost access entirely.
 The old tier provided up to 10 million tweets per month for free.
-The replacement: pay-per-use at $0.005 per post read, or negotiate an Enterprise contract.
+The replacement is pay-per-use at $0.005 per post read, or an Enterprise contract.

-Where X API Pricing Stands Now (April 2026)
+Where X API Pricing Stands Now (After the April 2026 Update)

-For a full cost breakdown with real-world budget calculations, see our complete X API pricing guide.
+For a full cost breakdown with budget scenarios, see our pay-per-use pricing breakdown.

 Is the Pay-Per-Use Model Actually Cheaper?

 Cheaper for low-volume use.
-If you need 5,000 post reads per month, that costs $25.
-Under the old $200 Basic plan, you were overpaying.
-Pay-per-use genuinely helps casual users and small experiments.
+Reading 5,000 posts a month costs $25.
+Under the old $200 Basic plan you were overpaying, so pay-per-use genuinely helps casual users and small experiments.

 Disclosure: Sorsa API is our product.
-We recommend testing any provider with your own workload before committing.
+We recommend testing any provider against your own workload before committing.

 What Developers Can Do Instead

-If the official X API pricing does not work for your budget, you have three realistic paths.
+If the official X API pricing does not fit your budget, you have three realistic paths.

 Use a third-party API for read operations.
-If your application only needs to read posts, profiles, followers, and mentions (no posting, liking, or following), third-party providers eliminate the per-resource pricing problem entirely.
-Sorsa API covers 38 endpoints across user data, tweets, search, communities, lists, and verification checks, all authenticated with a single API key and priced per request rather than per resource.
-Plans start at $49/month for 10,000 requests.
-For a full comparison of alternatives, see our X API alternatives guide.
+If your application only needs to read posts, profiles, followers, and mentions (no posting, liking, or following), a read-only provider removes the per-resource pricing problem entirely.
+An alternative Twitter/X API like ours covers 40 endpoints across user data, tweets, search, communities, lists, and verification checks, all behind a single API key and priced per request rather than per resource, with plans from $49/month for 10,000 requests.
+For a wider look at the field, see our guide to X API alternatives.

 Go hybrid.
-Keep a minimal official API setup for write operations (posting, DMs, interactions) and route all read operations through a third-party provider.
-I have helped dozens of clients implement this pattern.
-One fintech company I worked with cut their total API spend from $5,000/month to under $200 by moving all read workloads off the official API.
-The hybrid approach is especially effective for social media management tools, monitoring dashboards, and analytics platforms.
-See the migration guide for step-by-step instructions.
+Keep a minimal official API setup for write operations (posting, DMs, interactions) and route every read through a third-party provider.
+The hybrid split is especially effective for social media management tools, monitoring dashboards, and analytics platforms.
+A practical walkthrough of moving off the official API covers the read and write split in detail, and the migration guide in the docs maps each endpoint step by step.

 Scrape, if you understand the risks.
-Open-source scrapers like Twikit and TweeterPy can extract data without API access, but they break frequently, require proxies, and violate X's Terms of Service.
-For production workloads, the maintenance cost usually exceeds what a third-party API would cost.
-For a detailed breakdown of scraping vs. API approaches, see our guide to scraping X.
+Open-source Twitter scrapers like Twikit and TweeterPy can extract data without API access, but they break frequently, require proxies, and violate X's Terms of Service.
+For production workloads, the maintenance cost usually exceeds what a managed read API would cost.
+Our breakdown of scraping X compares the approaches in detail.

 FAQ